 The provincial Environmental Health Program, administered by the EHA, seeks to reduce the risk of health hazards in the environment through collaboration with other agencies, communities, industry, and government departments.
-It includes initiatives such as monitoring air quality, public water supplies, safety of playgrounds, food-borne pathogens, and disaster planning.
+It includes initiatives such as monitoring air quality, public water supplies, playground safety, food-borne pathogens and disaster planning.

 Although the EHA is responsible for environmental health services, all field work is conducted by environment health officers with the Department of Government Services in Harbour Grace (Eastern Health 2007c).
-One Environmental Health Officer is responsible for the Assessment Area, covering the area between Branch and Long Harbour-Mount Arlington Heights (Cape Shore).
-Three additional officers in the Harbour Grace office are available to assist as necessary (S. Metcalfe, pers. comm.).
+One environmental health officer is responsible for the Study Area, covering the area between Branch and Long Harbour-Mount Arlington Heights (Cape Shore).
+Three additional officers in the Harbour Grace office assist as necessary (S. Metcalfe, pers. comm.).